scarpent/ledgerbil/README.md

 The schedule file handles recurring transactions and has two levels of configuration.

-And the top of the file, for example:
+At the top of the file, for example:

     ;; scheduler ; enter 40 days